openeuropa/oe_multilingual/README.md

 5. Save new order
 6. If necessary configure the `URL suffix` method by clicking on `Configure`
 7. Rebuild cache

+### Caveats against URL suffix

+It is strongly recommended to avoid an usage of the language suffix separator (`_`) in their pathauto patterns/aliases as it might lead to unexpected behaviors.

 ## Contributing
 Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct, and the process for submitting pull requests to us.